cuberis/dev-standards/_harp/public/pages/git.md

 ## Introduction to Basic Methods

-The most common methods required for GIT are:
+The most common methods required for Git are:

 * `git init`
 * `git status`